pndni/Charge_GM_WM_Properties_Pipeline/README.md

 Download the appropriate release of this repository from the [releases page](https://github.com/pndni/Charge_GM_WM_Properties_Pipeline/releases) or by cloning the repository.
-Set the CHARGEDIR environment variable to the location of the repository.
+Set the CHARGEDIR environment variable to the location of the repository (using a full path).
 ```bash
 export CHARGEDIR="Insert charge directory here"
 ```